Mooring licence conditions

 ii) A Licence Class SC may only be granted to a boatyard.

 iii) A Licence Class SC may be offered for renewal annually to the Licensee until 2031 provided that the Company’s Licence Conditions have been met and that there is no demand for it as a Licence Class S that the Company cannot, in its absolute judgement, meet by offering an alternative reasonable mooring.

 iv) A Licence Class SC may not be transferred or sold to a Third Party by the Licensee.

-vi) The Class S/C licensee is required to maintain the tackle to a satisfactory standard.
-This will preserve its value for the ex-licensee who will remain the owner of the mooring tackle until the mooring is allocated to a new ‘S’ licensee.
-The tackle will then be transferred as normal.
+vi) The Class SC Licensee is required to maintain the mooring tackle to the Minimum Mooring Specification.
+This will preserve its value for the ex-Licensee who will remain the owner of the mooring tackle until the mooring is allocated to a new Class S Licensee.
+The mooring tackle will then be transferred as normal.

-vii) Qualifying moorings will be offered to the boatyards for renewal during March each year ie. after the ‘hand-back’ date of 1st March and after the Allocations Committee has had time to consider new allocations.
+vii) Qualifying moorings will be offered to the boatyards for renewal during March each year ie. after the ‘hand-back’ date of 31 October of the previous year and after the Allocations Committee has had time to consider new allocations.

 d) Standard Licence (Class S)

 Issued to a Licensee allocated a mooring from the Waiting List, and the Licence for a mooring previously known as an Annually Rented Mooring

 i) A Standard Licence (Class S) may be renewed annually by the Licensee until 2031, provided that the Company’s Licence Conditions have been met and the mooring is being used each season.